pidtoo/gitops_iko_slides/slides/gitops_iko/_posts/0000-1-1-02_THEEPIPHANY.md

 <!-- .slide: data-background="#000" -->

-## Dan, Do I have a deployable Solution or a Pile of Containers and Charts ?
+## Do I have a deployable Solution or just a Pile of Containers and Charts ?

 <img src="{{asset_folder}}/pile_of_containers_charts.png"/>